Pocahontas Fuel Company

 Pocahontas Fuel Company operated mines in the state of Virginia in Boissevain and Amonate, and in West Virginia at Jenkinjones, Bishop, and Itmann.
 Pocahontas Fuel Company founded the Pocahontas Consolidated Collieries Company in 1907.
 In 1956 Pocahontas was acquired by the Consolidation Coal Company.
 Consolidation Coal Company became Consol Energy in 1991.
 Consol Energy mines coal at Amonate.
 Pocahontas Fuel Company used the Norfolk & Western Railway bring the coal to ports for shipment.

 Pocahontas Coalfield

 Pocahontas Coalfield is a large high quality coal deposit in Mercer County/McDowell County, West Virginia and Tazewell County, Virginia.
 The deposit mining started in 1883 in Pocahontas, Virginia at Pocahontas Mine No. 1, now on the National Register of Historic Places.
 The coal seams—Pocahontas No. 3, No. 4, No. 6, and No. 11—are some of the finest coal in the world, and are rated at 15,000 Btu/lb (35 MJ/kg).

 Pocahontas Exhibition Coal Mine

 Pocahontas Exhibition Coal Mine is a U.S. National Register of Historic Places, as it is the first sub-bituminous coal mine in the Pocahontas Coalfield.
-In 1938 it was opned to the public, thus becaming the first exhibition coal mine in the United States.
+In 1938 it was opened to the public, thus becoming the first exhibition coal mine in the United States.